 150g of herbed labneh, or you can use a commercial herbed cream cheese such as Boursin

 How I make it

 Roll the pastry into a large round and place onto a flat baking tray.
 Chill in the fridge.

 Heat a large frying pan and add the butter.
 Add the chopped onions and mushrooms and sautée until the onions are soft and translucent.
 Add the miso, the chestnuts and thyme and cook until the chestnuts are golden brown.
 Add the sherry and garlic and cook for a further couple of minutes until all the liquid has been absorbed.

-Remove the pastry from the fridge and smother it with the labneh or cream cheese leaving a generous margin around the edge.
+Remove the pastry from the fridge and gently score a line 2cm away from the edge making sure that you don’t actually cut through the pastry – this will allow a crust to form.
+Smother it with the labneh or cream cheese leaving a generous margin around the edge.
 Spread the cooked onion and mushroom mixture across the top ensuring that it is evenly distributed.
 Top with cubes of cheese (if using).

 Fold over the edges of the pastry – there is no need for perfection here, in fact the more rustic the better.
 Brush the edges with the egg mixture and bake for 25-30 minutes until golden brown.

 Remove from the oven and allow to cool for a few minutes before serving.
 Garnish with sprigs of lemon thyme.